 While I have only briefly discussed corporations, a number of proprietorship issues that I have commented on are also applicable to home-based corporate businesses.

 In summary, if you decide to start up a home-based business, whether it’s a proprietorship or a corporation, there are many factors to consider and matters to be looked into and researched thoroughly.

 I always recommend talking to:

-- your lawyer for legal and business advice and assistance in creating the entity; and
+- Your lawyer for legal and business advice and assistance in creating the unity; and

 I feel it is important to note that some accountants attempt to do what is actually a lawyer’s work.
 Their work and sphere of activity is distinctly different than that of a lawyer and should be dealt with accordingly.